IsaiD-rx/rclone-download-instruction/README.md

    * Open a new terminal window (**terminal 2**) and `cd drive` to navigate to the remote drive.

-   * You should be able to see all the files,including the shared file, in the remote drive by `ls`.
+   * You should be able to see all your Google Drive files, including the shortcut to the shared folder at the location you had chosen above, in the remote drive by `ls`.

 3. Download the files from the remote Google drive using `rsync`: